 To add to the confusion, sometimes the travel search term ‘metasearch engine’ and ‘aggregator’ are used interchangeably — they both scour other sites to compile data in one place.
 Metasearch engines typically use dozens (sometimes up to 200) online travel agents, and other aggregators to find the best deals.

 OTA stands for Online Travel Agent.
-It is a travel agency that actually completes the booking and is the lone site responsible for everything you buy through them.
+It is a travel agency that completes the booking and is the lone site responsible for everything you buy through them.
 Aggregators receive feeds from OTAs and list them with other options in one place.
 An aggregator sends the traveler to the OTA to purchase the ticket.
 OTAs pay aggregators for sending them clients.

-An opaque fare site is one when you can’t see the name of the hotel or airline as you’re searching.
+An opaque fare site is one where you can’t see the name of the hotel or airline as you’re searching.
 Typically, the listing will read like: “Major Airline, departing between 4pm to 8pm.”
 After the purchase is made, the name of the airline or hotel is made visible.
 These tickets are non-refundable.